Barbara Dunkelman

 (born July 2, 1989) is a Canadian actress and internet personality.
 She is known for her work with the former production company Rooster Teeth, where she served as a Creative Director and was formerly the Director of Social and Community Marketing and a Program Director for RTX.
 She also provides the voice of Yang Xiao Long in the web series RWBY and Nerris in Camp Camp, and was a partial owner of the FCF Wild Aces Indoor Football Team.

 Early life

-Dunkelman was born in Montreal, Quebec, to a Jewish family, and was raised alongside two brothers.
+Dunkelman was born on July 2, 1989, in Montreal, Quebec, to a Jewish family, and was raised alongside two brothers.
 She and her family moved to Ottawa, Ontario, when she was 8 years old.
 She graduated from Concordia University with a degree in Marketing in June 2011.
 Dunkelman is a permanent resident of the United States, residing in Austin, Texas.